kiran-brahma/obsidan/content/Blog/merging-your-intuition-with-analytics.md

 - Experience with Digital Tools: 15%
 - Team Management Experience: 15%

-You score each candidate against each attribute, compute the final score and make offer to the an candidate with the highest score
+You score each candidate against each attribute, compute the final score and make an offer to the candidate with the highest score

 The beauty of this easy-to-implement model is its adaptability.
 You can develop simple models for key decisions, allowing for a more analytical rigour to your decisions when lacking data.

 This approach is inspired by the article [Models and Managers: The Concept of a Decision Calculus by John D. C. Little](https://pubsonline.informs.org/doi/epdf/10.1287/mnsc.16.8.B466).
 Explicitly stating our assumptions upfront and building simple models lets us build rigour in our decisions.
-Just building simple mental models helps us in avoiding biases we are surrounded with.
+Just building simple mental models helps us avoid biases we are surrounded with.

 ## Further Reading